-The Department of Microbiology at UT Health Science Center conducts clinical and basic research of nontuberculous mycobacteria and the other aerobic actinomycetes.
+The Department of Microbiology at UT Tyler School of Medicine conducts clinical and basic research of nontuberculous mycobacteria and the other aerobic actinomycetes.
 Under the direction of Dr. Richard J. Wallace Jr., and Barbara A. Brown-Elliott, MS, MT(ASCP) SM, our laboratory has achieved a worldwide reputation for excellence in susceptibility testing, identification, and treatment.

 Researchers have more than 30 years of experience in investigation of nontuberculous mycobacteria.
 This group of bacteria is closely related to the agent that causes tuberculosis and includes groups known as rapidly growing mycobacteria and Mycobacterium avium complex.